KosmidisMixalis/Socially-Aware-Robot-Navigation-with-Stochastic-Advantage-Actor-Critic/Set_Up.md

 ---

 ### 5. Clone Required Packages

 Navigate to your workspace `src` folder:
 ```bash
 cd ~/catkin_ws/src/
 ```
-Clone the necessary repositories, from the links in readme file or see the uploaded workspace:
+Clone the necessary repositories as described in the project README or use the uploaded workspace.

 ---